 According to DollyParton.com, the singer was inspired to create her library after her father's inability to read or write.
 Dolly Parton's Imagination Library promotes literacy to children all over her home state of Tennessee by sending them free books to inspire a love of reading.
 She dedicated her one-millionth book to the Library of Congress.

-5. She lost a Dolly look-alike contest
+5. She once lost a Dolly look-alike contest

 After fixing herself up and entering a drag show Dolly look-a-like contest, Parton didn't even come close to winning.
 I'm not sure how unrecognizable she made herself, but that is pretty hilarious.